Madagascar: Building Urban Resilience in Greater Antananarivo

 Component 1: Disaster informed urban planning and design.

 Activities under this component develop innovative urban development plans that incorporate disaster risk management.
-This includes plans on evacuation routes, shelters and first response centers.
+This includes plans on evacuation routes, shelters and first response centres.

 Component 2: Green solutions for resilient urban development.

-Activities under this component includes an assessment of the costs, benefits, and implementation considerations for the implementation of nature-based solutions in Antananarivo.
-An investment plan for up-scaling these solutions in Antananarivo and possible other cities is being developed, and capacity building activities are being provided for central and municipal officials.
+Activities under this component include an assessment of the costs, benefits, and implementation considerations for the implementation of nature-based solutions in Antananarivo, such as wetlands and urban parks.
+An investment plan for upscaling these solutions in Antananarivo and possible other cities is being developed, and capacity building activities are being provided for central and municipal officials.

 Component 3: Community-based solid waste management.

 Activities under this component develop an assessment of challenges regarding effective solid waste management.
-Subsequently, innovative community-based approaches will be proposed and piloted.
+Innovative community-based approaches are also proposed and piloted.

 Component 4: Policy dialogue and donor coordination

-Under this component, the project is improving donor coordination in the urban space and maintains a policy dialogue across government counterparts.
+Under this component, the project aims to improve donor coordination in the urban space and to maintain a policy dialogue across government counterparts.

 Partnerships and Coordination

-The project is implemented with the Ministry of Land Use Planning, National Disaster Risk Management Agencies, and Municipal Authorities.
-Close coordination is being ensured with the French Development Agency (Agence Française de Développement) and EU-funded projects.
+The project is implemented with the Ministry of Land Use Planning, with National Disaster Risk Management Agencies, and with Municipal Authorities.
+Close coordination is also ensured with Agence Française de Développement- and EU-funded projects.